endjin/dotnet-adr/README.md

 And the DevOps tooling we have created for managing all these projects is available on the [PowerShell Gallery](https://www.powershellgallery.com/profiles/endjin).

 For more information about our products and services, or for commercial support of this project, please [contact us](https://endjin.com/contact-us).

-## Managing and maintaining .NET Global Tools

-`adr` is a [.NET global tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools), which means once installed, it's available on the PATH of your machine.

-To list all the global tools installed on your machine, open a command prompt and type:

-`dotnet tool list -g`

-To install the `adr` global tool use the following command:

-`dotnet tool install -g adr`

-To install a specific version, use:

-`dotnet tool install -g adr --version <version-number>`

-To update to the latest version of the tool, use:

-`dotnet tool update -g adr`

-To uninstall the tool, use:

-`dotnet tool uninstall -g adr`

 ## Acknowledgements